Altai-man/perl6-Text-Tabs/README.md

 Interface was simplified and is known to be incompatible with original modules.
 Though the situation can be improved in the future, it's still not granted.

+Since `taint` feature from Perl 5 is not yet implemented, this port is incomplete and more direct port is unable to be finished yet.

 # BUGS

 To report bugs or request features, please use